 Everyone knows the importance of branding and image in business.
 You stay ahead of your competitors if your clients recognize your logo or your name even just from a single short glimpse.
 This is why it is important you do not share your trademark idea with others.
-By getting a trademark registered, you effectively and legally claim a right of ownership over such and prevent your competitors or any other business from taking advantage of your popularity.
+By getting a

 If you have a product or name that is unique for your business, it is important to get a trademark to protect that special name or product.
 Chances are, you have worked very hard to think up a unique product, and it is important to establish a presence in the market world.
 Typically, trademarked products or names attract more customers than those without trademarks because customers know the trademark means quality.